cobi-git/SynchDP/README.md

 # SynchDP: A Correlation Based Sequence Alignment Algorithm for Synchronizing Longitudinal Clinical Data

-Time-series data in the real world—such as biological signals or power consumption logs—often contain asynchronous patterns due to delays or sampling differences.
+Time-series data in the real world, such as biological signals, often contain asynchronous patterns due to delays or sampling differences.
 **SynchDP** is a local alignment algorithm designed to synchronize such time-series data using **dynamic programming based on Pearson correlation**.

 This algorithm was originally developed for aligning disease progression patterns in clinical data, but its flexible structure allows application to any domain involving time-series analysis.